-If you encounter any issues while trying to rewrite the text, please respond with the following error message: Unable to process the request due to encountered difficulties.
-Please ensure that the original sentiment and meaning of the text is maintained and that no embedded links are altered or removed.
+If you experience any difficulties while trying to rephrase the text, please respond with the error message: Unable to process the request due to encountered difficulties.
+It is important to maintain the original sentiment and meaning of the text as well as preserve any embedded links.

 Although nitrogen is a necessary macronutrient for the growth and development of plant cells, there may be instances where a fertilizer with low nitrogen levels is required.